TediusTimmy/FunnyMachine/README.md

 I was disinclined to put in a multiply and divide instruction.
 They're there, but I don't like them.
 And divide is not implemented to be useful in arbitrary-precision arithmetic.
 Maybe I'll do that later?
 Also, the branch instructions were added at the last minute so that branches wouldn't pollute the belt so much.
 Using LRA and RET can do everything the branches do, but with better range (at the cost of dropping an intermediate).

+### Update

+I made a change to the logic: all of the synthetic instructions are now zero-based logic, and the belt has been expanded to 15 entries.
+The "always -1 constant" has been removed.

 ## The Instructions:
 * No Operation
 * Load from memory